 Play therapy is a way of creating a healing environment which is:

 We have a variety of therapeutic games and art projects which we can initiate and play with children as part of either in-person or online relationship-building and therapy.
 Knowing the child’s history and using skills honed over years of study and experience, we meet the child where he or she is, and can "play through" issues that have led to anxiety, depression, or behavioral concerns.

-We offer individual counseling for children, teens, and parents.
+We offer individual counseling for tween, teens, and parents.
 Our therapists are trained in a variety of different treatment modalities, including specialized techniques like DBT and CBT, which we tailor to the needs of each individual.
-Most clients come for their therapy appointment weekly.
+Most clients meet online for their therapy appointments weekly.
 The length of treatment varies tremendously from 6 weeks to 3 years for others, depending on what each client needs and wants.

-The most efficient way to resolve relationship issues within a family is to have all of the players in the room at the same time.
+The most efficient way to resolve relationship issues within a family is often to have all of the players in the room or online with the therapist at the same time.
 Our therapists will often work with some or all family members individually, then bring them together to discuss important issues that involve the whole family.
-Most families come in weekly, or bi-weekly, and most family issues can be resolved within a relatively short time frame.

 We're here to help and we can accommodate your timing now that we are all online.
 Many parents just need a few sessions of education and encouragement to turn around discipline problems with their children.
 Some parents prefer weekly or bi-weekly check-ins for regular coaching.
 Our therapists can make recommendations and help you decide what is most appropriate for your family and situation.